planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Bonus exercises
 ===============

 * Add a new rule that displays the label of the country.
-Don’t worry about label placement.
+Don't worry about label placement.
 * Hint: The attribute to display is called NAME.
-But if you didn’t know this, how would you find it out?
+But if you didn't know this, how would you find it out?

 Presenter notes
 ---------------